 Tchaikovsky knew Osip and his family well, and often called on them while he was staying in Saint Petersburg.
 His piano piece Mazurque pour danser — No. 6 of the Eighteen Pieces, Op.
 72 (1893) — is dedicated to Osip's daughter Luiza, and the composer also corresponded with Osip's son Aleksandr.

 Correspondence with Tchaikovsky

-12 letters from Tchaikovsky to Osip Jurgenson have survived, dating from 1889 to 1893, of which those highlighted in bold are available in English translations on this website:
+12 letters from Tchaikovsky to Osip Jurgenson have survived, dating from 1889 to 1893, of which those highlighted in bold have been translated into English on this website:

 - Letter 3901 – 9/21 July 1889, from Moscow